Martin Málek

 Martin Málek (born 21 August 1985) is a Czech long track and motorcycle speedway rider.

 Career

 Málek rode for KSŻ Krosno in the Team Speedway Polish Championship for multiple years but then concentrated on longtrack racing.

-He won bronze medals at the 2016 Team Long Track World Championship and the 2019 Team Long Track World Championship, riding with Hynek Štichauer and Josef Franc.
+Málek won bronze medals at the 2016 Team Long Track World Championship and the 2019 Team Long Track World Championship, riding with Hynek Štichauer and Josef Franc.

-In 2022, he was part of the Czech team, along with Štichauer and Franc, that won the silver medal at the 2022 Team Long Track World Championship.
+In 2022, Málek was part of the Czech team, along with Štichauer and Franc, that won the silver medal at the 2022 Team Long Track World Championship.
 He also finished in 13th place during the 2022 Individual Long Track World Championship.